tdiprima/ML-Python-Projects/docs/Deep Fakes.md

 The generator network takes in an **input image** and **generates a new image** based on the characteristics of a dataset of **target images**.

-*(I think the targets is kinda like when put the little balls on the stunt people's outfits, and voila - you can doctor up their outfits with CGI or make them look like an animal.
-Except instead of using film, you might have still-shots instead.
-Maybe.)*

 ### Discriminator network 🎞️ 🔍

 The discriminator network tries to distinguish between the **generated image** and the **real image** from the target dataset.

-💡The generator network is **trained to fool** the discriminator network into thinking that the generated image is real, while the discriminator network is trained to correctly identify the real images.
+💡 The generator network is **trained to fool** the discriminator network into thinking that the generated image is real, while the discriminator network is trained to correctly identify the real images.

 By training the GAN on a large dataset of target images, the generator network can **learn to create realistic images** that resemble the target images.

 This can be used to create deep fakes by feeding in an image of a person and generating a new image that appears to be that person, but with different actions or expressions.

-There are also other **deep learning algorithms** used in the creation of Deep Fakes, such as:
+There are also other **deep learning algorithms** used in the creation of Deep Fakes, such as

 * **Autoencoders**
     * [Generative Deep Learning with Autoencoders](https://emkademy.medium.com/1-first-step-to-generative-deep-learning-with-autoencoders-22bd41e56d18)